 LA Kings re-sign Tanner Pearson to 4-year, $15 million deal

 EL SEGUNDO, Calif.
-(AP) Forward Tanner Pearson has agreed to a four-year, $15 million contract to stay with the Los Angeles Kings.
+(AP) Forward Tanner Pearson agreed to a four-year, $15 million contract to stay with the Los Angeles Kings on Tuesday.

-Pearson had a career-high 24 goals and 20 assists for the Kings last season, just his second full NHL campaign.
+Pearson had a career-high 24 goals and 20 assists in 80 games for the Kings last season, just his second full NHL campaign.
 He has emerged as one of the low-scoring Kings' top offensive threats in the past two years, scoring 39 goals while missing just five games.